theryangeary/homelab/README.md

 ### on your development machine (used to control deployments):
 1. set TUNNEL_TOKEN in .env
 1. set MANAGER_HOST in .env
+1. set FTP_HOST in .env
+1. set FTP_USERNAME in .env

 ### on your swarm manager server (where deploys are hosted):
 1. install docker. do not use docker rootless!